+explore geometric proofs, triangle relationships, transformations, right triangle trigonometry, circles, parallel and perpendicular lines, polygons, and threedimensional figures.
 Students are provided with a "consumable" textbook that will provide opportunities for exploration in connection with direct instruction.
 There are links to online video tutorials as an additional resource.

-Topics covered in this course will include: Foundations for Geometry, Geometric Reasoning, Parallel and Perpendicular Lines, Triangle Congruence, Properties and Attributes of Triangles, Polygons and Quadrilaterals, Similarity, Right Triangles and Trigonometry, Extending Transformational Geometry, Extending Perimeter, Circumference and Area, Spatial Reasoning and Probability.
+will include:

+Foundations for Geometry,

+Geometric Reasoning,

+Parallel and Perpendicular

+Lines, Triangle Congruence,

+Properties and Attributes of

+Triangles, Polygons and

+Quadrilaterals, Similarity,

+Right Triangles and

+Trigonometry, Extending

+Transformational Geometry,

+Extending Perimeter,

+Circumference and Area,

+Spatial Reasoning and

+Probability.